Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running.

 In both examples, when needing to do written school work, the child can move the keyboard or laptop off the desk area temporarily and use the desk as a writing space.

-Please be aware the two examples I showed are not the best or most ergonomic setup: if you can get a proper desk and a comfortable chair, that will be better for your child.
+Please be aware the two examples I showed are not the best or most ergonomic setup: if you can get a proper desk and a comfortable chair, that will be much better for your child.
 The kitchen table might in fact be the best place for this.
-My two kiddos have different lunch and snack periods so that was part of my decision to set up learning corners in separate rooms.
-You may even have a folding card table and chair set that is stored away that you can bring out.
-My type of setup is just a starting place if you need something for right now.
-TBH we will probably keep it this way in our home though: my youngest actually requested a cozy corner instead of a desk and chair.
+My two kiddos have different lunch and snack periods so that was part of my decision to set up their learning areas in separate rooms.
+You may even have a folding card table and chair set that is stored away that you can bring out whenever you have an NTI or snow day.
+My type of setup is just a starting place if you need something temporary for just one or two school days.
+TBH we will probably keep it this as our snow day setup in our home though: my youngest actually requested a cozy corner instead of a desk and chair.

 Now, lastly I'll cover options for where to buy a lap table in case anyone was wondering about that.

-If your child is toward the older end of elementary school or above, I'd recommend that the width be at least 20 inches, otherwise it'll be too narrow for comfort.
-All the ones I showed you above are larger than 20 inches.
+Very important: If your child is toward the older end of elementary school or above, I'd recommend that the width be at least 20 inches, otherwise it'll be too narrow for comfort.
+So be careful to check measurements before buying.